For Academic Year 2021-2022 (prices are per semester)

 Students must present their Buzz Card at each meal or whenever Dining Dollars or Buzz Bucks are used as payment.

-Dining Dollars may be used in the Hive, the Buzz Shack or Einstein's Bagels.
+Dining Dollars may be used in the Hive or Einstein's Bagels.
 Any unused Dining Dollars on a student's Buzz Card carry over from the fall to the spring semester; however, any left at the end of the spring semester are forfeited.

 All guests are welcome!
 Individual meal prices are posted in the Dining Center.
 Dining Dollars, Buzz Bucks, cash, checks and credit cards are accepted.